miketianchen/MDA_image_captioning/docs/proposal.md

 applications, specializing in space surveillance, space robotics, and satellite systems.
-MDA has access to a vast database of uncaptioned overhead satellite images, and they are interested in assigning captions to these images for image indexing.
-In this project, we aim to create deep learning models that generate captions for overhead satellite photos, and manages and updates a database of these image-caption pairs.
+MDA has access to a vast database of uncaptioned overhead satellite images, and they are interested in assigning captions to these images for image indexing, more specifically for detection of events of interest; these captions will describe objects in the photo and how they interact.
+In this project, we aim to create deep learning models that generate these captions for overhead satellite photos, and manages and updates a database of these image-caption pairs.
 We will also create an interactive visualization tool that displays captions generated for images and their respective evaluation scores.

 ## Introduction